scalameta/metals/docs/editors/new-editor.md

 ### Decoration Protocol

-Metals implements an LSP extension called the "Decoration Protocol" to rendering inline non-editable text in the editor, the [Decoration Protocol](decoration-protocol.md).
+Metals implements an LSP extension called the "Decoration Protocol" to display non-editable text in the editor, the
+[Decoration Protocol](decoration-protocol.md).

 ### `metals/slowTask`